CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

     ![Login](./media/overview/login.png)

-- Verify AppEngine connection by checking the connectivity to the AppEngine server and confirm the accuracy of the data entered in the WMS Server configuration.
+- Verify CompuTec AppEngine connection by checking the connectivity to the CompuTec AppEngine server and confirm the accuracy of the data entered in the WMS Server configuration.

     ![Connection](./media/overview/connection.png)